ZackHine/ViewElement.php/README.md

     echo $commonView->create();

 ### ViewElement
-The ViewElements which are access via the PHP View Class are what the programmer uses to alter the view in whatever way they need to.
+The ViewElements which are accessed via the PHP View Class are what the programmer uses to alter the view in whatever way they need to.
 ViewElements provide an API for easy configuration:

 #### setContent/getContent
 setContent is used to set the content inside the HTML Element the ViewElement represents.
-If there is already HTML content inside the ViewElement, the content added via setContent will be place before the existing content.
+If there is already HTML content inside the ViewElement, the content added via setContent will be placed before the existing content.

 You can only call setContent one time per ViewElement.
 Calling it more than once will overwrite the previous call.